neonevm/neon-evm.docs/glossary.md

 ---

 ### Block Log
-The block log is an append only log of blocks written to disk and contains all the irreversible blocks.
+The block log is an append-only log of blocks written to disk and contains all the irreversible blocks.

----

-### Community
-A group of persons formed around some point of interest.
-Community can be created by any user or group of users.
-Each community has its own point and parameters.

 ---